Boursin and Fig Phyllo Cups

 Instructions

-• Preheat the oven to 350°F. Grease muffin pan with butter or oil spray.
+• Preheat: Preheat the oven to 350°F. Grease a muffin pan with butter or oil spray.

-• Meanwhile, brush one sheet of phyllo evenly with melted butter or ghee.
-Place a second sheet of phyllo on top and brush it with more melted butter or ghee.
-Repeat this process with the remaining four phyllo sheets, brushing each sheet with butter or ghee before layering.
+• Layer Phyllo: Place one sheet of phyllo dough on a clean surface and brush evenly with melted butter or ghee.
+Top with a second sheet and brush again.
+Repeat with the remaining phyllo sheets, brushing each layer with butter.

-• Using a sharp knife, cut the stacked phyllo dough into twelve 4-inch squares.
-Stack three squares on top of each other, rotating them so the corners don't overlap.
-Gently press the stack of three squares into a prepared muffin cup.
-Repeat this process with the remaining phyllo squares to make a total of twelve phyllo cups.
+• Cut and Shape: Using a sharp knife, cut the stacked phyllo into twelve 4-inch squares.
+Stack three squares at a time, rotating them so the corners do not overlap.
+Gently press each stack into a muffin cup to form a phyllo cup.

-• Place the muffin pan in the preheated oven and bake for 15 minutes, or until the phyllo is golden and crispy.
+• Bake: Bake for 15 minutes, or until the phyllo is golden and crisp.

-• Optional: Drizzle each phyllo cup with hot honey and sprinkle with flaky salt.
-Remove the cups from the muffin pan and serve.
+• Finish: Drizzle with hot honey and sprinkle with flaky salt if desired.
+Remove from the pan and serve warm.

 Video